Admission with Advanced Standing for Internationally Trained Dentists

 - Clear, legible photocopies of the dental degree (DDS equivalent), course transcripts, and grades or examination scores, with certified English translations

-- A course-by-course evaluation of academic credentials, performed by a ECE or WES
+- A course-by-course evaluation of academic credentials, performed by ECE or WES

 - Three letters of recommendation from former faculty members or recent professional contacts

-After required materials have been submitted and preliminarily reviewed, the Committee on Dental Recruitment and Admissions will make a determination regarding a personal interview.
-Candidates being seriously considered for admission will be interviewed by members of the Committee on Dental Recruitment and Admissions.
+After required materials have been submitted and preliminarily reviewed, the Admissions Selection Subcommittee will make a determination regarding a personal interview.
+Candidates being seriously considered for admission will be interviewed by members of the Admissions Selection Subcommittee.
 After the interview, the Committee will make a determination whether the candidate will be invited to complete the comprehensive skills analysis, conducted by the departments.
 For candidates invited to continue with the application process, the fee for the skills assessment is $2,000, payable on or before the date of the first departmental assessment.